 Welcome to my website!

-Previously, I graduated from the University of Pennsylvania, Magna Cum Laude, with degrees in mathematics and physics.
+I graduated from the University of Pennsylvania, Magna Cum Laude, with degrees in mathematics and physics.
 I spent a summer in Tucson, AZ at the National Solar Observatory on a National Science Foundation Research Experience for Undergraduates grant.
-Before coming to Yale, I wrote a paper with my advisor Dr. Gordon Petrie on magnetic energy transport mechanisms driving solar flares.
+Before coming to Yale, I wrote a paper with my advisor Dr. Gordon Petrie on magneto-hydrodynamical energy transport mechanisms driving solar flares.

 At Yale, I started and currently run the Exoplanet Journal Club for our Exoplanets Group led by Debra Fischer and Gregory Laughlin.
 If you are interested in giving a talk at our Journal Club, feel free to contact me!